IgorMundstein/WinMemoryCleaner/README.md

   </p>

   <p align="justify">
     The app has a minimalistic interface and smart features.
-It's portable, so you do not need installation or configuration.
-It requires administrator privileges to run.
-Click on the download button below and open the executable to get started.
+It's portable, and you do not need to install it, but it requires administrator privileges to run.
+Click on the download button below and run the executable to get started.
   </p>

   [![Download)](/.github/images/download-button.png)](https://github.com/IgorMundstein/WinMemoryCleaner/releases/latest/download/WinMemoryCleaner.exe)